Diabetic ketoacidosis is a serious complication of diabetes.

-- Commit to managing your diabetes.
+- Manage your diabetes.
 Make healthy eating and physical activity part of your daily routine.
-Take oral diabetes medications or insulin as directed.
+Take diabetes medicines or insulin as directed.

 Diabetes complications are scary.
 But don't let fear keep you from taking good care of yourself.
 Follow your diabetes treatment plan carefully.
 Ask your diabetes treatment team for help when you need it.

-If your doctor suspects diabetic ketoacidosis, he or she will do a physical exam and order blood tests.
-In some cases, additional tests may be needed to help determine what triggered the diabetic ketoacidosis.
+A physical exam and blood tests can help diagnose diabetic ketoacidosis.
+In some cases, other tests may be needed to help find what caused the diabetic ketoacidosis.

 Blood tests used in the diagnosis of diabetic ketoacidosis will measure:

 - Ketone level.
-When your body breaks down fat and protein for energy, acids known as ketones enter your bloodstream.
+When the body breaks down fat and protein for energy, acids known as ketones enter the bloodstream.

-Your doctor may order tests to identify underlying health problems that might have contributed to diabetic ketoacidosis and to check for complications.
-Tests might include:
+Tests that can help find health problems that might have contributed to diabetic ketoacidosis and check for complications might include:

 - Blood electrolyte tests